-Our primary source of liquidity continues to be cash flow from operations, while the principal uses of cash are to fund inventory and other working capital requirements; finance capital expenditures related to store openings, store remodelings, internet and mobile sites, information systems, and other support facilities; make retirement plan contributions, quarterly dividend payments, and interest payments; and fund other cash requirements to support the development of our short-term and long-term operating strategies.
-We also from time to time may make investments in other companies that we believe support our vision of inspiring and empowering youth culture.
+Our primary source of liquidity continues to be cash flow from operations, while the principal uses of cash are to fund inventory and other working capital requirements; finance capital expenditures related to store openings, store remodelings, internet and mobile apps, information systems, and other support facilities; make retirement plan contributions, quarterly dividend payments, and interest payments; and fund other cash requirements to support the development of our short-term and long-term operating strategies.
+We also may make investments in other companies that we believe support our vision of inspiring and empowering youth culture.
 We generally finance real estate with operating leases.
 We believe our cash, cash equivalents, and future cash flow from operations will be adequate to fund these requirements.

-The Company may also from time to time repurchase its common stock or seek to retire or purchase outstanding debt through open market purchases, privately negotiated transactions, or otherwise.
+The Company may also repurchase its common stock or seek to retire or purchase outstanding debt through open market purchases, privately negotiated transactions, or otherwise.
 Share repurchases and retirement of debt, if any, will depend on prevailing market conditions, liquidity requirements, contractual restrictions, strategic considerations, and other factors.
 The amounts involved may be material.

-During the first and second quarters of 2020, due to the COVID-19 pandemic, and in an effort to conserve cash, we temporarily suspended our share repurchase program.
-As of August 1, 2020, \$867 million remained available under the current 3-year share repurchase program.
-Also, after thoughtful consideration by our Board of Directors, we suspended our second quarter dividend distribution to preserve our balance sheet strength and flexibility.
-On August 20, 2020, our Board of Directors approved the reinstatement of our quarterly dividend program at a rate of \$0.15 per share, which will be payable on October 30, 2020 to shareholders of record on October 16, 2020.
-The Board will continue to evaluate the dividend program on a quarterly basis.
-Additionally, our Board of Directors removed the suspension related to share repurchases effective September 1, 2020.
+During the first and second quarters of 2020, due to the COVID-19 pandemic, and in an effort to conserve cash, we temporarily suspended our share repurchase program and our dividend distribution.
+Our Board of Directors removed the suspension related to share repurchases effective September 1, 2020.
+During the third quarter, we repurchased \$10 million of our common stock.
+As of October 31, 2020, \$857 million remained available under the current 3-year share repurchase program.
+On August 20, 2020, our Board of Directors approved the reinstatement of our quarterly dividend program at a rate of \$0.15 per share, which was paid on October 30, 2020 to shareholders.
+Also, on November 17, 2020, the Board of Directors declared a quarterly cash dividend on our common stock of \$0.15 per share, which will be payable on January 29, 2021 to shareholders of record on January 15, 2021.